The Trap (1922 film): Production

 The Trap was filmed in Yosemite National Park in California.
 This was the first Chaney film to use the panchromatic film stock, which became popular in the late 1920s.

 The film's tagline was "A GREAT dramatic and scenic wonder picturing vividly how a man lost himself when fate played against him, only to find himself again through the love and affection of a little child.
 A powerful and beautiful picture for every member of your family!"

 Survival status

-Only slightly abridged 16mm prints of the film existed after the 1920s (no 35mm prints survived).
-Several prints of The Trap still exist, and the film is available on DVD.
+A 4K restoration was done by Universal Pictures from 16mm and 35mm elements in 2023.
+Several prints of The Trap still exist, and the film is available on DVD and Blu-ray.